AngCamp/CampbellMurphy2024/Figures_Tables_and_Technical_Validation/technical_validation_lognorm_distributions/README.md

 - No overlap with gamma events (`overlaps_with_gamma == False`)
 - No overlap with movement (`overlaps_with_movement == False`)
 - Valid start and end times
+- Duration ≤ 0.150 seconds

 ## Performance Features

+- **Multiprocessing**: Each session is processed in parallel, then results are combined in memory and written once per metric (no file locking needed)
 - **Vectorized processing**: Uses NumPy operations for fast data processing
 - **Lazy loading**: Loads APIs only when needed to avoid dependency conflicts
 - **NaN handling**: Robust handling of missing or invalid data